Efritch/world-happiness-v-education-group-one/README.md

 Number of universities per country listed:<br>
 Number of ranked universities per countrly listed in happiness data (sorted by happiness rank):<br>
-Change in rank for universities from 2018 to 2019: <br>
-University with greatest change from 2018 to 2019:
+University with greatest change from 2018 to 2019: <br>

 -----
 ETL Project for Butler Data Bootcamp